ST10378552/AgriConnect/README.md

 2
 dotnet ef migrations add InitialCreate dotnet ef database update
-Build and Run the Application
+4. Build and Run the Application
-Using Visual Studio:
+In Visual Studio:

-Open the solution file (AgriEnergyConnects.sln).
+Open .sln file
-Build the solution (Ctrl+Shift+B).
-Press F5 to run the application.
+Press F5 to run the app
-Using the Command Line:
+In Command Line:

 bash